15 Dec Accessing Mental Health Services, Care and Support in Canada

-Schizophrenia is a psychotic disorder characterized by bouts of psychosis – including a disconnect from reality, severe paranoia, delusions, disorganized and erratic behavior and speech, and other terrifying symptoms.
+Schizophrenia is a psychotic disorder characterized by bouts of psychosis – including a disconnect from reality, severe paranoia, delusions, disorganized and erratic behaviour and speech, and other terrifying symptoms.
 A schizophrenic commonly experiences either visual or auditory hallucinations to any extent and does not perceive these to be anything other than real.
-Schizophrenia tends to develop in teenage or adolescent years, often with the onset of puberty, and is a lifelong condition which must be managed with proper medication.
+Schizophrenia tends to develop in teenage or adolescent years, often with the onset of puberty and is a lifelong condition that must be managed with proper medication.

 (Narcissism, borderline personality, codependence)